swiftxp-hub/spt-show-me-the-money/README.md

 (Default configuration with freshly installed mod)

-As you can see, you can also manually trigger the plugin to retrieve the current flea market prices from your SPT server (this can be useful if you use [DrakiaXYZ's SPT-LiveFleaPrices](https://github.com/DrakiaXYZ/SPT-LiveFleaPrices) - however, the flea market prices are also refreshed from the SPT-server every time the game is started).
+As you can see, you can also manually trigger the plugin to retrieve the current flea market prices from your SPT server (this can be useful if you use [DrakiaXYZ's SPT-LiveFleaPrices](https://github.com/DrakiaXYZ/SPT-LiveFleaPrices) - however, the flea market prices are retrieved from the SPT-server every time the game is started).
+Just for clarifcation: This does not trigger DrakiaXYZ's SPT-LiveFleaPrices to query the latest flea prices, but my mod queries the latest flea prices from your SPT server (which are set by SPT-LiveFleaPrices if you use this mod).

 ## Known compatibility